EleniAndr/EleniAndr/README.md

 📉 Visualization tools: Experienced with Power BI and Tableau

 ✨Strengths: Detail-oriented, organized, and always eager to learn and improve

+## Projects 🖼
+Welcome to my portfolio, where I showcase hands-on [projects](#projects) that turn data into meaningful insights.
 <!--
 **EleniAndr/EleniAndr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.